 How can employers strike a balance that avoids negative impacts to the company’s brand as a result of employees’ social media activities without the employer overstepping their bounds?
 Fortunately, there are a couple of common-sense solutions to what can be a challenging problem.

 First, companies should consider adopting a social media policy so that their employees are clear on how their actions on social media can potentially affect their jobs.
 More and more high-profile brands are establishing social media guidelines that protect the company without interfering in their employees’ private lives.
-Adidas and Best Buy are two examples of companies with social media guidelines in place.
+Adidas and Best Buy are two examples of companies with these guidelines in place.

 Adidas’ social media policy allows employees to associate themselves with the company when posting, but mandate that they should make it clear that their posts are personal and purely their own.
 Sensitive and internal company information should not be shared.
 They must also uphold proper copyright and reference laws.